DON’T SETTLE FOR LESSER SAVIORS

 We can see God’s abject, steady, and faithful determination.
 He is immeasurably more committed to His people than we are to Him.
 It is a remarkable testimony to God’s faithfulness that He would continue in this cycle with His people despite their (and our) consistent fickleness.

-In His determination, God has given us the only Savior we need.
+In His determination, God has given us the only Savior we need–

-- We need a Savior who resolutely turned His face and made His way to Jerusalem, even knowing what awaited Him there.
+• Who resolutely turned His face and made His way to Jerusalem, even knowing what awaited Him there.

-- We need a Savior who bent low the night before His death and prayed, in faith, that not His will but God’s be done.
+• Who bent low the night before His death and prayed, in faith, that not His will but God’s be done.

-- We need a Savior who, though He could have called upon armies of angels to rescue Him, willingly laid down His life for the very ones who were abandoning His lordship.
+• Who, though He could have called upon armies of angels to rescue Him, willingly laid down His life for the very ones who were abandoning His lordship.

 We need this kind of Savior because only a perfect Savior can deliver us.